HoGentTIN/linux-training-hogent/modules/mysql/030_mysql_theory.md

              └─4699 /usr/libexec/mariadbd --basedir=/usr
 ```

-## securing mysql/mariadb
+## Securing MySQL/MariaDB

 After installation, some default settings are in place that are not very secure.
 For example, MySQL has its own user management system, which is separate from the Linux users.
 It also has a root/admin user and initially, the password is empty.

 You can (and should) run the `mysql_secure_installation` script to improve security.
-This script will ask you to set a root password, remove anonymous users, disallow root login remotely, and remove a test database.
+This script will ask you to set a root password, remove anonymous users, disallow root login remotely and remove the test database.

 Remark that for MariaDB, the script is also called `mysql_secure_installation` (although it may be a symbolic link to a script called `mariadb-secure-installation`)!